Last Updated – 14/08/2022

 These tips are of course based on my experience, please don’t take them as expert advice.
 I am improving, but this is mainly to share the mistakes I have made.

 - GOOD TO clean pads thoroughly and carefully.
 Plenty of flux.
-Sweep the pads with a soldering iron with a blob of leaded solder first, trying not to drag the iron on the actual pads, and let the solder ball glide.
+Sweep the pads with a soldering iron with a blob of solder first, trying not to drag the iron on the actual pads, and let the solder ball glide.

 - BE CAREFUL not to overheat the chip i.e. if using higher heat (e.g. 400-450 deg C), be quicker, if using moderate heat don’t spend too long.
 The chip can get damaged.
 I have baked chips by overdoing the heating i.e. spending too long.